ardeshir/docs/innovation_centers.md

 **Next Steps for You:**

-1. **Gather those stakeholder queries** - this will heavily influence your chunking strategy and metadata schema
+1. **Gather those stakeholder queries** - this will heavily influence Our chunking strategy and metadata schema
-1. **Map out your SharePoint structure** - how many sites, how documents are organized by species/center
+1. **Map out our SharePoint structure** - how many sites, how documents are organized by species/center
-1. **Choose your initial interface** - Teams bot?
+1. **Choose our initial interface** - Teams bot?
 Web app?
 Both?

 **Questions for you:**

 - Use Azure AI Search set up, or are we using a different vector store?
-- What’s your LLM preference - Azure OpenAI GPT-4?
+- What’s our LLM preference - Azure OpenAI GPT-4?
 Something else?
 - Are there any existing taxonomy or tagging systems in SharePoint you can leverage?
-- Timeline expectations from your Project Owner?
+- Timeline expectations from our Project Owner?

 # Technical Overview